happybits/testlandingpages/README.md

 ## 📁 Folder Structure

 ```
+├── pages/
-├── template/          # Master template - edit here for new features
+│   ├── template/          # Master template - edit here for new features
+│   │   ├── index.html
+│   │   ├── styles.css
+│   │   └── script.js
+│   └── construction/      # Construction-specific landing page
 │       ├── index.html
 │       ├── styles.css
 │       └── script.js
-├── construction/      # Construction-specific landing page
-│   ├── index.html
-│   ├── styles.css
-│   └── script.js
-├── Images/           # Shared images (not accessible when deployed)
+├── Images/                # Shared images (protected from web access)
 ├── Reference/             # Design references
 └── sync-template.sh       # Script to copy template to new projects
 ```

 ## 🚀 Publishing

-### For Template (Development):
-- Edit files in `template/` folder
+When you deploy your site (e.g., to GitHub Pages, Netlify, or Vercel), you will deploy the **root** of the repository.
+Your pages will then be accessible via subdirectories:

+- `yoursite.com/pages/template/`
-- Test changes locally
+- `yoursite.com/pages/construction/`
-- Push to `development` branch

-### For Construction (Live):
-- Copy changes from `template/` to `construction/`
-- Customize for construction industry
-- Push to `main` branch for live deployment

 ## 📋 Workflow